Zzoay/starter-hugo-academic/content/authors/admin/_index.md

 ## About Me

-Gongyao Jiang is a first-year Ph.D student at [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/), supervised by Prof. [Qiong Luo](https://www.cse.ust.hk/~luo/).
+Gongyao Jiang (蒋功耀) is a first-year Ph.D student at [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/), supervised by Prof. [Qiong Luo](https://www.cse.ust.hk/~luo/).
 Before that, he earned a master's degree at [Tianjin University](http://www.tju.edu.cn/), supervised by Prof. [Meishan Zhang](https://zhangmeishan.github.io/).
 His research interest is data science and natural language processing.